InformaticsMatters/fragnet/README.md

 * [Talk at 2018 RDKit UGM](https://github.com/rdkit/UGM_2018/blob/master/Lightning/tim_dudgeon_fragment-network.pdf).
 * [Informatics Matters website](https://www.informaticsmatters.com/pages/fragment_network.html)

-## Building (Travis)
+## Building (CI)
-The project's `squonk/fragnet-services` container is built automatically by Travis with `latest` images pushed to Docker Hub for each change on the master branch.
-Tagged releases are also automatically built and pushed to Docker hub.
+The project containers are built automatically using GitHub Actions (see the project workflows in `.github/workflows` for details of the build).

-Refer to the project's `.travis.yml` for details of the build, which uses scripts present in the `scripts` directory.
+`latest` images pushed to Docker Hub for each change on the master branch.
+Tagged releases are also automatically built and pushed to Docker hub, with `stable` images also produced when the tag is _official_ (i.e. of the form `N.N.N`)

 ## Building (developer)
 Run the buildDockerImages target  to build the container images `./gradlew buildDockerImages`.